Vivek563/Dragable-Windows/README.md

 npm start
 ```

-5.Open your browser and navigate to **http://localhost:3000** to view the draggable windows in action.
+5. Open your browser and navigate to **http://localhost:5173** to view the draggable windows in action.

 ### Usage: